wengkhing/monorise/.changeset/forty-rats-hunt.md

 "@monorise/core": patch
 ---

-no data projection expression should return dates
+`no_data` and `mutual_data_only` projection expression should return dates.
+List mutuals and entities projection expression accepts any string.